-Milwaukee Regional Medical Center (MRMC) member organizations are committed to providing services and ensuring the safety of patients, visitors and employees during a disaster or other emergency situation.
+Milwaukee Regional Medical Center (MRMC) organizations are committed to providing services and ensuring the safety of patients, visitors and employees during a disaster or other emergency situation.

-MRMC’s member organizations collaborate on emergency preparedness with local police and fire departments and the community.
+MRMC’s organizations collaborate on emergency preparedness with local police and fire departments and the community.
 Their preparedness includes planning of and participation in annual campus-wide disaster exercises, development of campus emergency coordination and emergency communication plans and staffing of 24/7 on-call disaster response positions to ensure an integrated response.

 This type of prepared response is especially critical for MRMC as eastern Wisconsin’s only academic medical center where both an adult Level 1 Trauma Center and pediatric Level 1 Trauma Center are located.
 Because of its key role, MRMC also works with other organizations in the southeastern Wisconsin region and the state to improve disaster preparedness and response efforts.

 Campus Emergency Notification Process